helidon-io/helidon/service/README.md

 - the provided contract is not an interface
 - the provided instance may not be created at all (i.e. it is optional)

-This can be done by implementing one of the factory interfaces Helidon Inject supports:
+This can be done by implementing one of the factory interfaces Helidon Service Registry supports:

 - `java.util.function.Supplier` - a factory that supplies a single instance (can also be `Supplier<Optional<MyContract>>`)
 - `io.helidon.service.registry.Service.ServicesFactory` - a factory that creates zero or more contract implementations